Environmental Justice Program

-Since 2005, the Environmental Justice Project at Catholic Charities, Diocese of Stockton, has used its unique Catholic voice to improve air quality, slow global warming emissions, advocate for sustainable and just community growth, and reduce the impact of climate change in the San Joaquin Valley.
-In accordance with Catholic Social Teaching, we are particularly concerned with his these environmental challenges harm poor and vulnerable communities.
+Since 2005, the Environmental Justice Program at Catholic Charities, Diocese of Stockton, has used its unique Catholic voice to improve air quality, reduce fossil fuel emissions, advocate for ethically sustainable community growth, and reduce the impact of climate change in the San Joaquin Valley.
+In accordance with Catholic Social Teaching, we are particularly concerned with how these environmental challenges harm poor and vulnerable communities.

-The Environmental Justice Project is a program of Catholic Charities, Diocese of Stockton, a non-profit organization committed to providing help for today and hope for tomorrow.
+The Environmental Justice Program is a program of Catholic Charities, Diocese of Stockton, a non-profit organization committed to providing help for today and hope for tomorrow.
 Catholic Charities administers 56 different programs in 6 counties.
-You can learn more about the work of the full organization here.

 Stanislaus Program Coordinator

 Evelyn graduated from California State University where she obtained a B.S. in Biological Sciences with a concentration in Molecular Biology.
 Her time as an undergraduate student Evelyn was a part of different organizations such as Chirla, Immigrants Rising and EcoWarriors where she spent a lot of her time serving and helping underrepresented communities.
 Evelyn is passionate about educating the community and advocating for social equity.
 In her free time Evelyn enjoys baking, catching up on a new show and spending time with friends and family.

 Tanisha Raj graduated from University of the Pacific with a B.A. in Environmental Studies and a Minor in Biology.
 Tanisha also has a Masters of Science degree with a concentration in Water and Environmental Law from the Pacific McGeorge School of Law.
 Tanisha is passionate about making changes in the environment for our community by utilizing her education while working with with the Environmental Justice Program.
 In her spare time Tanisha likes to read, be outdoors, go bowling, cook, and spend time with her son.